audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * LADSPA Multiband EQ may not be visible in the Effect menu, and may crash in use.

- * On-demand: saving a project during summarising then cancelling the save causes a freeze if the save copies in the audio data;
-    re-opening a project saved during summarising gives "orphaned blockfiles" error

- * On demand: loading of files not available if using the optional FFmpeg importer (that is, if "ffmpeg-compatible files" is set in the import window).
+ * On demand: does not work if using the optional FFmpeg importer (that is, if "FFmpeg-compatible files" set in the import window);
+    if FFmpeg library installed, on-demand loading of audio files does not start until normal load of video files completes, if the video file names precede those of the audio files.

+ * Exports:
+    * GSM 6.10 files cannot be exported with WAVEX (Microsoft) headers, and U-Law/A-Law files with these headers may not play
- * Exported GSM-WAV and GSM-AIFF files may not play on some players and/or may not play for the full length.
-MP4/M4A sample rates at or below 22050 Hz are doubled in the exported file.
-MP4 files renamed to MOV will not play in Windows iTunes or QuickTime.
+    * M4A: exports at rates below 44100 Hz have incorrect sample rates, and 38000 Hz exports may not play properly (FFmpeg bugs); M4A renamed to MOV will not play in Windows iTunes or QuickTime
+    * MP3: Bit Rate Mode and Quality choices in MP3 Options dialogue are non-functional, almost always producing a 128 kbps CBR file.
+       Reported length is often incorrect (the actual length is correct)

+ * Linked audio and label tracks: when a Time Track is present, audio is not pasted into all tracks,leading to desynchronisation

  * Some multi-channel recording devices that previously recorded more than two channels may no longer do so.
 Please send reports to: